Last updated: May 2026 — Weather patterns and crowd data verified for 2026 season

 Temperature Reality at Different Points on the Loop

-Wind chill at riding speed can subtract 5–8°C from felt temperature.
-Dress for the pass temperature, not the valley.
+Wind chill at riding speed subtracts 5–8°C from felt temperature.
+Dress for the pass, not the valley.

 temperature reality at different points on the loop — ha giang, vietnam unlock